 There are virtually no climbs, and the track is more or less on my doorstep.
 For the seventy kilometers from Nürnberg to the city center of Bamberg, I need about three and a half hours with my mountain bike.

 The Rhine-Main-Danube Canal with its overall length of about 170 kilometers was completed in 1992.
 It connects the river Main near Bamberg with the Danube near Kelheim1.

 There had been a predecessor structure, the Ludwig-Donau-Main-Kanal, built in the mid-19th-century.

-1 Bamberg is situated at the river Regnitz, but the Main is only a few kilometres away
+1 Bamberg is situated at the river Regnitz, but the Main is only a few kilometers away

-The Rhine-Main-Danube Canal is part of a bigger canal system constructed for big cargo-ships.
-This system as a whole (Europakanal) offers a navigable connection between the North Sea and the Black Sea.
+The Rhine-Main-Danube Canal is part of a larger canal system designed for big cargo-ships.
+This system as a whole (Europakanal) offers a navigable connection between the North Sea (Nordsee) and the Black Sea (Schwarzes Meer).

-The economic importance of the canal has declined in the last decades however, and the structure has been utilized increasingly for touristic purposes.
+The economic importance of the canal has declined in the last decades however, and the structure has been made accessible to an increasing extent for touristic purposes.

-The illustrated (below and on the map) bicycle track is entirely plane and doesn’t feature major challenges.
+The illustrated (below and on the map) bicycle track is entirely plane and doesn’t feature any challenges worth mentioning.

-The track starts in Nürnberg at the Wöhrder See (a barrier lake) in the district Jobst, leads shortly after through Fürth, later through Erlangen and Forchheim and ends at the train station in Bamberg.
+The track starts in Nürnberg at the Wöhrder See (a barrier lake) in the district Jobst, leads shortly after through the city of Fürth, later through Erlangen (1) and Forchheim (2) and ends at the train station in Bamberg (3).

-There exist a couple of different trails alongside the canal so variations of the tour are not a big deal.
+There exist a couple of different trails alongside the canal so small variations of the tour are not a big deal.